National Association of Attorneys General

 The Association’s members are the chief legal officers of the 50 states, and the jurisdictions of American Samoa, the District of Columbia, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands.

 The Association has four officers: president, president-elect, vice president and the immediate past president.
 The Association is divided into four regions.
 Each year a region chooses a NAAG vice president who moves up through the ranks to become president of the Association.
-The officers are elected at the summer meeting.
+The officers are elected annually during the December NAAG Capital Forum.

 Association resources are managed by the NAAG Executive Committee, which consists of 12 attorneys general: the four officers, one representative from each region (usually the regional chair), three at-large representatives appointed by the president, and the chair of the Mission Foundation.
 The Executive Committee employs the association’s executive director, who oversees the day-to-day operations of the Association.